AshkanM96/EECS-3221-Alarm-Application/README.md

 ## EECS-3221
-Multithreaded alarm application

-This is just a repository of an alarm application written in *C* that uses the *pthreads* library to handle the multithreading aspects of the application.
+This is just a repository of a multithreaded alarm application written in *C* that uses the *pthreads* library to handle the multithreading aspects of the application.